 The 2016 release "Hear And Now" showcases the maturation of a band that has taken the time to hone its craft, sound and vision.
 Going into the studio with a clear goal, and a road-worn cohesiveness, this record showcases the heart, joy and talent of The Brighton Beat.

-Bringing loving, talented people together to make a truly new sound and experience has always been the goal of the band, and "Hear And Now" showcases the energy and experimentation of the future generation of Jazz musicians that aren't going to sit back and let the world pass them by.
-The Brighton Beat family have a lot to say, something very unique to offer, and they want to share it with all who will listen.
+Bringing loving, talented people together to make a truly new sound has always been the goal of the band, and "Hear And Now" showcases the energy and experimentation of the future generation of Jazz musicians that aren't going to sit back and let the world pass them by.

-For the 2015 sophomore offering, The Brighton Beat decided to have a crowd-funding campaign on Kickstarter to help grow community and to be afforded the ability to release there first in-studio offering with much more reach and support.
+For their 2015 sophomore offering; “Off We Go” The Brighton Beat decided to have a crowd-funding campaign on Kickstarter to help grow community and to be afforded the ability to release there first in-studio offering with much more reach and support.
 The campaign was a huge success and ended up far surpassing any original goals.

 The album release party was held at the world-renowned Blue Note Jazz Club in NYC to sold-out audience.
 The band looks at this record as a turning point in the story of The Brighton Beat.
 This marks an important chapter welcoming many new players into the family, and establishing a new home in New York City.